 The number one reason that we don’t have the Suzuki Jimny is that there’s no one to sell it here.
 With no network of dealerships, it would be difficult to get the vehicle.

-We haven’t had Suzuki dealerships since 2013, but the company could partner with someone to sell their vehicles here, although that’s unlikely.
-However, Suzuki has worked with Mitsubishi and Toyota recently purchased part of the company, there’s still hope.
+The United States has not had any Suzuki dealerships since 2013.
+The company could partner with someone to sell their vehicles here, although that’s unlikely.
+However, Suzuki has worked with Mitsubishi, and Toyota recently purchased part of the company, so there’s still hope.

 2. Doesn’t Meet Standards

 The United States has tougher criteria than many other countries when it comes to the vehicles allowed on its roads.
 Some people state that the Suzuki Jimny wouldn’t be able to pass our stringent guidelines, but that simply doesn’t make a lot of sense.
 For example, if you evaluate the New Car Assessment Programme (NCAP) out of Europe, you see how ridiculous this is.
 The 2018 Jeep Wrangler earned 1 out of 5 stars in this evaluation, while the Jimny earned 3.